dario-j-c/dariojc/content/projects/natural-language-processing/index.md

 ---

-This project uses n-grams generated from provided text to generate a word.
+This project uses n-grams generated from provided text to predict the next word of a given phrase.
 The text was sourced by SwiftKey and was taken from blogs, news sites, and twitter.

 I chose to use the modified Kneser-Ney algorithm for interpolation which took some time to implement, but found creating a model which fit within the size limitations of the app to be an unexpected road bump.